andrew/ultimate-awesome/README.md

 - [awesome-coding](https://github.com/interneto/awesome-coding) - Collection or awesome-list of coding links.
 - [awesome-cheap-tiers](https://github.com/IronMooseDevelopment/awesome-cheap-tiers) - 💸 A curated list of tools and X-as-a-services that have free or cheap tiers so you can get the most bang for your 💲.
 - [awesome-nifi](https://github.com/isaccanedo/awesome-nifi) - :book: A list of useful Apache NiFi resources, processor bundles and tools.
+- [AI-playground](https://github.com/jaejungscene/AI-playground) - A list of papers on every AI topic.
+And hand-craft implementation of data science, machine learning and deep learning.
 - [awesome-discord](https://github.com/japandotorg/awesome-discord) - A curated list of awesome things related to Discord.
 - [awesome-hackchinese](https://github.com/jay-pee/awesome-hackchinese) - A curated list of awesome resources for hacking the Chinese language. .
 - [awesome-mlvid](https://github.com/jiny419/awesome-mlvid) - Moment localization in videos .